RemcodM/git-lfs-s3-caching-adapter/README.md

 ## Uninstallation
 Ensure to remove any relevant configuration flags from your Git configuration or `.lfsconfig` file.
 Then run `git-lfs-s3-caching-adapter uninstall` to remove the adapter from your global `.gitconfig` file.
 Optionally, you can also uninstall it in the system config file, your worktree or even locally.
 See `git-lfs-s3-caching-adapter uninstall --help` for more details.

+After uninstalling the configuration, you can simply remove the binary from your `PATH` or your system.